 A 3-year program rotation was created in 2019-20 but got off track due to administrative turnover.
-Moving forward, a robust data set will be delivered to each program annually for programmatic assessment, CPR, and CIP including PLO student learning assessment.
+Moving forward, a robust data set will be delivered to each program annually for programmatic and student learning outcomes assessment.
 The rotation cycle will be revised.
 Support from the divisional deans/chairs and additional administrative assistant support is needed.
 Other budgetary needs will be based on programmatic planning.